-Human beings are social animals – and although we like to think that we are unique individuals making rational decisions, the truth is that we are strongly influenced by the choices that others make.
-That’s particularly important when the other people making decisions are ones that we admire and identify with.
+Human beings are social animals, and although we like to think that we are unique individuals making rational decisions, the truth is that we are heavily influenced by Social Proof, i.e., other people’s choices.
+This is particularly the case when we admire and identify with those other people.

 The concept is far from new: it was identified formally as an important influencing tool in the mid-1980s, based on experiments that went all the way back to the 1930s.
 These showed that Social Proof is particularly powerful when: